What are your charges?

 Alas, I do not.
 I'll be shooting at your home - your kids (and you) will be much more comfortable and relaxed there.

 Our home is really messy and we don't want to have our session there.
 Can we do it outdoors?

 Of course.
 Let me know if you prefer to do an outdoor session and we can discuss the options for a shoot location (or two).
 However I want to point out that a messy home isn't exactly the worst thing either - I’m a big believer in expressions and moments, and am less about the setting - so as long as your home doesn't look like it's from an episode of Hoarders, we can still shoot at home!

 What can I expect in our session?

 It's ok, kids are kids and that's what they do - that's why I love photographing them because they don't pretend to be anyone but themselves.
-The point is to photograph a snippet of your reality - so if your twin seven-year-olds are fighting and the newborn just pooped on your husband, bring it on.
+The point is to photograph a snippet of your reality - so if your twin seven-year-olds are fighting, the middle one is crying with snot running out of her nose and the newborn just pooped on your husband, even better!

 Of course!
 I love it when grandparents join in the session, they can be so good with your kids!